akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 **Unit tests**

-Each menu and each feature of your extensions should work properly in a PIM environment.
+Each menu and each feature of your app should work properly in a PIM environment.

 Tools like [PHPunit](https://phpunit.de/) or [PHPSpec](http://www.phpspec.net/en/stable/) will help you conduct unit tests to confirm it does.

 **Functional tests**

-Functional tests should be conducted based on the user stories you have defined during the scoping of your extension.
+Functional tests should be conducted based on the user stories you have defined during the scoping of your app.

 **Scalability and Performance tests**